stenvdb/craft-fathom-analytics/README.md

 ## Configuring Fathom Analytics

 This plugin obviously requires Fathom running on one of your servers.
-Once it is up and running (which is [super easy](https://github.com/usefathom/fathom/blob/master/docs/Installation%20instructions.md)), configure Fathom Analytic's settings:
+Once it is up and running (which is [super easy](https://github.com/usefathom/fathom/blob/master/docs/Installation%20instructions.md)), configure Fathom Analytic's settings in a `config/fathom-anaytics.php` file.
+See an example below:

 ```
+<?php

+return array(
+    '*' => array(
         // The domain name where Fathom is hosted.
 This is also the URL where the tracker code is pointed to.
         'baseUri' => '$FATHOM_BASE_URI',

         // The tracking ID of this site.
 You can find the ID in your tracking code snippet, e.g.: ABCDE
         'trackingId' => '$FATHOM_TRACKING_ID',

         'username' => '$FATHOM_USERNAME',

         'password' => '$FATHOM_PASSWORD',

+        // Automatically inject a tracking script in your site
+        'injectTracking' => false,
+    ),
+    'production' => [
-'injectTracking' = false
+        'injectTracking' => true,
+    ],
+);
 ```

 ## Tracking Code Snippet